-Easy to make creamy tomato soup with cauliflower recipe, ready in 35 minutes.
-This homemade soup uses cans of crushed tomatoes and a whole head of cauliflower to make it a healthy dinner the entire family will love.
-No milk needed.
+Creamy tomato soup with cauliflower ready in 35 minutes.
+This quick stovetop soup uses cans of crushed tomatoes and a whole head of cauliflower to make it a filling dinner the entire family will love.
+No milk needed!

 I’m not sure there’s better reviews than that!

 Here’s what’s really special about this tomato soup:

 You don’t need milk!
 Most tomato soups require milk or heavy cream to achieve a creamy base, but for this recipe we’re using pureed vegetables to make it creamy.

 We’re using canned crush tomatoes to make it really quick!
 Just open up the cans, no need to chop up fresh tomatoes.

 Healthy and filling: There’s only 177 calories in each bowl.
 Since we didn’t use milk or cream, we saved on the calories but we didn’t skimp on the taste!
 That means you can have double (ok, triple) dinner rolls.

 You’ll want to use (2) 28 ounce cans of crushed tomatoes for this.
 Pick your favorite brand.
 If crushed San Marzano tomatoes are on sale, grab them because they are the tastiest tomatoes in a can you can buy!

 Add the butter, cauliflower, green onions, celery and garlic to a large pot.
 Cook for about 10 minutes or until vegetables are slightly softened, and lighter in color.

 Add your crushed tomatoes, broth (chicken or vegetable), sugar, salt, pepper, oregano and red pepper flakes.
 Bring to a boil and then reduce heat, cover and simmer for 20 minutes.